LoponteHF/GlycoGenius/README.md

 ## Installation

-WIP.
+	pip install glycogenius

 ## Usage

-Export your MS data to an MzXML file and then edit the parameters in the parameters files.
+1. Export your MS data to an MzXML or MzML file;
+2. Type 'glycogenius' in the terminal;
+3. Follow instructions or export parameters file;
+4. If you exported the parameters file, pipeline it to glycogenius after setting it up. ie. in terminal type "cat .\glycogenius_parameters.ini | glycogenius"

 ## Credits